Plan Do Act Check (PDCA) Cycle: Free Template

 The PDCA cycle is based on four stages: plan, do, check, and act.

 The first step of the PDCA cycle is to plan, which involves identifying an initiative and defining the desired results.
-The second step is to do, which involves implementing the plan.
+The second step is to do, which consists of implementing the plan.
 The third step is to check, which involves evaluating progress towards the goal.
-Finally, the fourth step is to act, which involves taking any necessary action to improve further.
+Finally, the fourth step is to act, which consists of taking necessary action to improve further.

 Applications of the PDCA Cycle